ydsingh/alexa/labs/CLI/cli-task-5.md

         },
    ```
 **Tip:** Don't forget the trailing comma after the closed curly brace!

-  **Extra Points:** Feel free to add additional Utterances to the samples array.
-Remember to comma separate!

 3. Save your interaction model and open your lambda function (`lambda/custom/index.js`) and copy/paste the following brick of code at `line 35`